Parallel Algorithms for Structured Sparse Support Vector Machines: Application in Music Genre Classification: Unified optimization framework and parallel algorithm

 Next, we will provide the complexity of algorithm iteration, which is detailed in the second section of supporting materials. \begin{thm} The overall computational complexity of Algorithm \ref{alg1} is where $n_{\max} = \max\{n_k \}_{k=1}^{K}$ and $T$ is the total number of iterations in the ADMM algorithm. \end{thm}

-This theorem indicates that adding sub-machines can effectively reduce the computational complexity of the algorithm.
-This is because increasing the number of sub-machines reduces the value of $n_{\max}$, which is consistent with the conclusion of \cite{Wu2025AUC}.
+This theorem indicates that adding local machines can effectively reduce the computational complexity of the algorithm.
+This is because increasing the number of local machines reduces the value of $n_{\max}$.
 Moreover, this complexity is independent of the loss function and regularization term, demonstrating the universality of algorithm.